Cash Management & Investments

 The Local Government Investment Pool (LGIP)

 The Local Government Investment Pool (LGIP) - The Cash Management & Investments Division manages the very successful LGIP, which is used by various governmental entities on a completely voluntary basis.
 The LGIP enables these governmental entities to maximize the return on investment, adhere to Code investment requirements, and realize the economies of large scale investing and professional funds management.
-The LGIP is managed in a manner consistent with the "2a7-like pool" requirements of Statement No. 31 of the Governmental Accounting Standards Board and has been rated AAAm by Standard & Poor's, the highest rating awarded to such funds.
+The LGIP is managed in accordance with Statement No. 79 of the Governmental Accounting Standards Board and has been rated AAAm by Standard & Poor's, the highest rating awarded to such funds.
 For more information about the program please click here.

 State's Banking Network